We have arrived in Pamplona, Spain to run with bulls.

 Michael Anthony Stavola

-— Micheal Stavola is a staff writer for the Morning Sun.
-He can be emailed at email@example.com
+— Michael Stavola is a staff writer at The Morning Sun.
+He can be emailed at firstname.lastname@example.org or follow him on Twitter @MichaelStavola1.